 Chat to customers to understand their preferences.
 Research the fish and chip shop market in general and local demographics, and visit local competitors for inspiration and missteps to avoid.

-You could even pay a visit to some of your province’s most successful operations (TripAdvisor is a good gauge) or, more ambitious still, Canada’s finest fish and chip shops.
+You could even pay a visit to some of your province’s most successful operations (TripAdvisor is a good gauge).

 All this research should underpin how you develop your menu and business model and choose suppliers.